 The second benefit comes from the better understanding of customers.
 This is the part where customer profiling comes in.
-By profiling customers, we can better understand their behaviour and, consequently, better understand their needs, or in other words, meet their needs, and finally be rewarded with higher customer satisfaction and loyalty.
+By profiling customers, we can better understand their behaviour and, consequently, better understand their needs, or in other words, meet their needs, which finally can be rewarded with higher customer satisfaction and loyalty.
 Other than increased customer satisfaction, we can easily create automated marketing campaigns, and personalise them based on customer analysis.

 The next benefit is a much better strategy for long tail items.
-The term long tail item refers to niche and hard-to-find items that are very specific and unique, and usually have only a small group of people looking for them.
-From a customer’s perspective, tools such as recommendation systems allow them to find products outside their immediate area, and items they, otherwise, would not have had access to.
+The term long tail item, refers to niche and hard-to-find items that are very specific and unique, and usually only have a small group of people looking for them.
+From a customer’s perspective, tools such as recommendation systems, allow them to find products outside their immediate area, and items they, otherwise, would not have had access to.
 From a supplier’s perspective, if they hold items in a warehouse, hidden from the customers that would like them, this strategy could become very profitable. (ref.
 3)

 How it works?

 To achieve these results, we have set-up the infrastructure and pipeline for data analysis and modelling with machine-learning algorithms.
-Briefly, the pipeline is composed of input module that connects to a data source and sends the data into data analysis, and human behaviour modelling module.
+Briefly, the pipeline is composed of an input module that connects to a data source, and sends the data into data analysis, and human behaviour modelling module.
 In this module, data transformations, such as cleaning and pre-processing, are done, and data segmentation and recommendation models are built.
-The results of the modelling are sent to the output presented as multiple dashboards in Power BI.
+The results of the modelling are sent to the output, presented as multiple dashboards in Power BI.
 The high-level pipeline is presented in Figure 2.

 Figure 2: High-level pipeline of customer behaviour analysis platform

 An example of segmentation flow is presented in Figure 3.
-There we see customers by parameters of a number of items bought (x-axis) and a margin earned on purchases (y-axis).
-Customers are can be separated into 3 distinctive groups.
+There we see customers by parameters with a number of items bought (x-axis) and a margin earned on purchases (y-axis).
+Customers can be separated into 3 distinctive groups.
 We have three segments for which we assign the importance and score: